Sunfl4wer/the-go-programming-language/README.md

-# go
+# The Go Programming Language
-A repository for go projects
+A repository for excercises in the book _The Go Programming Language_